scipy-lectures/scientific-python-lectures/intro/numpy/array_object.rst

         :align: center
         :width: 80%

+.. topic:: **Exercise: Simple Arrays**
+    :class: green

+    * Again verify the fany indexing showen in the diagram above.
+    * Use fancy indexing on the left and array creation on the right to assign values from a smaller array to a larger array.

 ..
 We can even use fancy indexing and :ref:`broadcasting <broadcasting>` at
 .. the same time:
 ..